4 Things You Should Know about El Salvador's Amparo

 The Constitution of El Salvador states, "Every person has the right to life, physical and moral integrity, freedom, security, work, property and possession, and to be protected in the conservation and defense of these rights."

 Cristosal is helping bridge the gap between this promise and the current reality in the country.
-By the end of the year, Cristosal will accompany 6 families in filing an appeal called an amparo to the Supreme Court.
+In 2017, Cristosal accompanied 4 families in successfully filing an appeal called an amparo to the Supreme Court.

 What is an amparo?

 A legal tool for victims of rights violations.
 It can be used to address a rights violation when ordinary protection mechanisms fail.
 It must be filed by a direct victim of a rights violation—this means an amparo must be connected with a specific and current incident.

 To file an amparo, a citizen must identify

 - A right that’s protected under the Constitution.

 - An action or omission that directly violates their ability to exercise that right.